 to overextend themselves, being promoted above their level of competence,

 by necessity or greed (salary, position, fame), or by unrealistic expectations

 (imitating movie stars, overestimating self).

 It is often said that people act in search of happiness, which is difficult

-to define, but the following may help:
+to define, but the following may help, in order of priority:

 being in reasonable health: feeling physically capable; not under